How we help exporters

 We are committed to building and maintaining trade access for New Zealand’s goods and services exporters.
 We are the government's principal advisor and negotiator for free trade agreements and have a network of staff around the world.

 Exporters can sometimes experience hurdles in getting goods and services into international markets.
-Watch these videos to learn how others have worked through issues to become successful and grow their business.
+Learn from these case studies how others have worked through issues to become successful and grow their business.